Science: Branches

-Natural science
+Natural

 Natural science is the study of the physical world.
 It can be divided into two main branches: life science and physical science.
-These two branches may be further divided into more specialized disciplines.
+These two branches may be further divided into more specialised disciplines.
 For example, physical science can be subdivided into physics, chemistry, astronomy, and earth science.
 Modern natural science is the successor to the natural philosophy that began in Ancient Greece.
-Galileo, Descartes, Bacon, and Newton debated the benefits of using approaches which were more mathematical and more experimental in a methodical way.
+Galileo, Descartes, Bacon, and Newton debated the benefits of using approaches that were more mathematical and more experimental in a methodical way.
 Still, philosophical perspectives, conjectures, and presuppositions, often overlooked, remain necessary in natural science.
-Systematic data collection, including discovery science, succeeded natural history, which emerged in the 16th century by describing and classifying plants, animals, minerals, and so on.
+Systematic data collection, including discovery science, succeeded natural history, which emerged in the 16th century by describing and classifying plants, animals, minerals, and other biotic beings.
 Today, "natural history" suggests observational descriptions aimed at popular audiences.

-Social science
+Social

-Social science is the study of human behavior and functioning of societies.
+Social science is the study of human behaviour and the functioning of societies.
 It has many disciplines that include, but are not limited to anthropology, economics, history, human geography, political science, psychology, and sociology.
-In the social sciences, there are many competing theoretical perspectives, many of which are extended through competing research programs such as the functionalists, conflict theorists, and interactionists in sociology.
+In the social sciences, there are many competing theoretical perspectives, many of which are extended through competing research programmes such as the functionalists, conflict theorists, and interactionists in sociology.
 Due to the limitations of conducting controlled experiments involving large groups of individuals or complex situations, social scientists may adopt other research methods such as the historical method, case studies, and cross-cultural studies.
 Moreover, if quantitative information is available, social scientists may rely on statistical approaches to better understand social relationships and processes.

-Formal science
+Formal

 Formal science is an area of study that generates knowledge using formal systems.
 A formal system is an abstract structure used for inferring theorems from axioms according to a set of rules.
 It includes mathematics, systems theory, and theoretical computer science.
 The formal sciences share similarities with the other two branches by relying on objective, careful, and systematic study of an area of knowledge.
 They are, however, different from the empirical sciences as they rely exclusively on deductive reasoning, without the need for empirical evidence, to verify their abstract concepts.
 The formal sciences are therefore a priori disciplines and because of this, there is disagreement on whether they constitute a science.
 Nevertheless, the formal sciences play an important role in the empirical sciences.
 Calculus, for example, was initially invented to understand motion in physics.
 Natural and social sciences that rely heavily on mathematical applications include mathematical physics, chemistry, biology, finance, and economics.